Protecting your intellectual property

 The good news is that you can protect key aspects of your product, such as how it is made, how it works and what functions it performs.
 These aspects are your intellectual property, and under UK law there are ways you can prevent them from being copied.

-The term intellectual property refers to any unique asset you use as part of your operations.
+The term intellectual property refers to any unique asset you use as part of your business operations.
 It can be anything from your logo to your packaging, but is mostly used for products.
 Remember that an idea alone doesn’t qualify as intellectual property – it has to be something that you have created or utilised.

-Automatic protections on intellectual property
+Protections on intellectual property

 There are two kinds of protection for intellectual property that apply by default – you don’t have to take any action to benefit from them.
 These are: